int128/idea-fsnotifier-wsl/README.md

 cp -av fsnotifier64 ~/bin/idea-IC-*/bin/
 ```

-Run IDEA.
-Check if the following warning is not shown.
+Run IDEA and check if the warning is not shown.

-> External file changes sync may be slow: File watcher gave up to operate

 ## How it works